amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 **6. Determine the curvature of the lane and vehicle position with respect to center**

-The code for this step is contained in `detect_lane_curvature.py` The corresponding part for curvature computation is listed in line 110-113 in `detect_lane_curvature.py`
+The code for this step is contained in `detect_lane_curvature_unwarp.py` The corresponding part for curvature computation is listed in line 110-113 in `detect_lane_curvature_unwarp.py` .
+I use this formula (http://www.intmath.com/applications-differentiation/8-radius-curvature.php) to compute.
+Then, we compute the x intercept for left lane and right lane at the bottom of the image and compute the center between them.
+We assume the camera is located at the center of the front view.
+Thus deviation of vehicle position with respect to the center of the lane is computed as the difference between center of lane and the half of scene width (line 126-133).

+The vehicle position with respect to center is computed using

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.